This information applies to England and Wales.

 On mainline (intercity, suburban and cross-country) trains, you may need to reserve a space for your wheelchair.

-If your wheelchair is bigger than the standard size (700 mm wide by 1200 mm long), you’ll need to check if your wheelchair can fit on the train.
+If your wheelchair is bigger than the standard size (700 mm wide by 1200 mm long), you will need to check if your wheelchair can fit on the train.

 Train companies have different policies about using mobility scooters.
 You can carry a folded-up scooter onto the train as luggage.